sayandev/deep-reinforcement-learning/p3_collab-compet/Report.md

 ### Algorithm

-This project is an extension of the earlier project implemented in this course of [Learning Continious Control in Deep Reinforcement Learning](https://github.com/sayandev/deep-reinforcement-learning/blob/master/p2_continuous-control/Report.md), however this project has a more complex competitive environment involving two tennis players competing with each other.
+This project is an extension of the earlier project implemented in this course of [Learning Continuous Control in Deep Reinforcement Learning](https://github.com/sayandev/deep-reinforcement-learning/blob/master/p2_continuous-control/Report.md), however this project has a more complex competitive environment involving two tennis players competing with each other.
 [Continuous control with deep reinforcement learning](https://arxiv.org/abs/1509.02971) been used to solve this project utilizing  some [refinements](https://blogs.unity3d.com/2018/09/11/ml-agents-toolkit-v0-5-new-resources-for-ai-researchers-available-now/).

 Deep Deterministic Policy Gradient (DDPG) algorithm is summarized below: